andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-one.md

 draft: false
 ---

-_This is the first part of a three part series.
+_This is the first part of a three part series in which I cover my methods of delivering successful business outcomes via software.
 The other posts in the series are coming soon, and will be linked to when available_

 Backstory
 =========